AarZoooo/Notes/Maths.md

 $Z_{\frac{\alpha}{2}} = \pm Z_{0.025} = \pm 1.96$

 Since calculated value of test `z = -1.41` is greater than critical value `(-1.96)` and less than critical value `(1.96)`: **It lies in non-rejection region.**

+## Testing Of Hypothesis For Difference Of Two Population Means Using Z-Test

 ---